 Main statistical findings

-According to the United Nations World Tourism Organisation, Europe was the most frequently visited region in the world in 2013, accounting for over half (52 %) of all international tourist arrivals, some 563 million persons.
+- According to the United Nations World Tourism Organisation (UNWTO), Europe was the most frequently visited region in the world in 2016, accounting for close to half (49.8 %) of the 1.24 billion international tourist arrivals.
 The wealth of European cultures, the variety of its landscapes and the quality of its tourist infrastructure are likely to be among the varied reasons why tourists choose to take their holidays in Europe.